In addition to the requirements of the Faculty of Graduate Studies, the Haskayne School of Business requires:

 Management Studies 770 Topics in Leadership

-Students must complete seven elective half courses beyond the foundation and integrative courses.
-Students may select an area of specialization normally consisting of four half courses.
+Students must complete 21 units (3.5 full-course equivalents) elective courses beyond the foundation and integrative courses.
+Students may select an area of specialization normally consisting of 12 units (2.0 full-course equivalents).
 Students wishing to specialize may choose from the following areas:

 - Entrepreneurship and Innovation